lucasrodes/whatstk/README.md

 Simply run

-`$ python main.py file.in`
+`$ python main.py file`

-where `file.in` is the log of the chat you want to analyze.
+where `file` is the name of the chat log file that you want to analyze.
 The program will prompt an error if `file.in` does not exist.

 ## Dependencies